ballerina-platform/ballerina-distribution/examples/graphql-client-security-basic-auth/graphql_client_security_basic_auth.md

 A GraphQL client, which is secured with basic authentication can be used to connect to a secured GraphQL service.
 The client is enriched with the `Authorization: Basic <token>` header by passing the `graphql:CredentialsConfig` for the `auth` configuration of the client.

+This example shows how to send a GraphQL request with Basic Authentication.

 ::: code graphql_client_security_basic_auth.bal :::

 ## Prerequisites